MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-cloud-shell.md

 [!INCLUDE [open-source-devops-prereqs-azure-subscription.md](../includes/open-source-devops-prereqs-azure-subscription.md)]

-## Configure your environment
+## 1. Configure your environment

 1. Browse to the [Azure portal](https://portal.azure.com).

-1. If you aren't already logged in, the Azure portal displays a list of available Microsoft accounts.
-Select a Microsoft account associated with one or more active Azure subscriptions and enter your credentials to continue.

 1. Open Cloud Shell.

     ![Accessing Cloud Shell](media/install-configure/portal-cloud-shell.png)

 1. If you haven't previously used Cloud Shell, configure the environment and storage settings.
-This article uses the Bash environment.

 **Notes**:
 - Cloud Shell automatically has the latest version of Terraform installed.
 Also, Terraform automatically uses information from the current Azure subscription.
 As a result, there's no installation or configuration required.

-## Authenticate to Azure
+## 2. Authenticate to Azure

 Cloud Shell is automatically authenticated under the Microsoft account you used to log into the Azure portal.
-If your account has multiple Azure subscriptions, you can [switch to one of your other subscriptions](#set-the-current-azure-subscription).
+If your account has multiple Azure subscriptions, you can [switch to one of your other subscriptions](#3-set-the-current-azure-subscription).

 Terraform supports several options for authenticating to Azure.
 The following techniques are covered in this article: